Robinhood stock trading app confirms $110M raise at $1.3B valuation

 “Our investors are saying ‘we haven’t ever seen a finance company that’s managed to grow like an internet company'” Robinhood co-founder Baiju Bhatt tells me.
 It’s hit 2 million users, up from 1 million in October, and it’s now adding around 140,000 accounts per month.
 That’s more accounts than E*trade added in all of 2016.

 Other online brokerages like Scottrade and E*trade charge $7 to $10 per trade.
-But by making trading free, Robinhood has saved its users a half billion dollars in commissions on the $50 billion in transactions its processed.
+But by making trading free, Robinhood has saved its users a half billion dollars in commissions on the $50 billion in transactions it’s processed.
 Bhatt beams, “We pulled a half-billion dollars out of the finance industry and redistributed it to average young Americans.
 That’s something I’m personally very proud about.”

 “But ‘how are you going to make money long-term?’ has been a question mark” Bhatt says.
 Gold has answered that question.”
 A Gold subscription lets users borrow up to double the money in their account to trade on margin with leverage, plus skip the three-day waiting period for deposits and make trades instantly.
-Gold costs $6 to $15 per month for smaller account sizes and less borrwing power, while higher prices up to $200 per month let people borrow up to $50,000.
+Gold costs $6 to $15 per month for smaller account sizes and less borrowing power, while higher prices up to $200 per month let people borrow up to $50,000.

 Robinhood also earns money from rebates its gets for directing its order flow to broker dealers, though Bhatt insists “We do not sell data to anyone.
 We have never sold data to anyone.
 We just do not do that.”
 There have been misconceptions that Robinhood sells high-frequency traders its data to help them trade against the startup’s customers.
-But Bhatt says “The rules around this stuff as so tight.
+But Bhatt says “The rules around this stuff are so tight.
 We’re not a social media company.
 If we even step slightly out of line with anything we all go to jail.”

 Meanwhile, Robinhood earns money on the interest of cash sitting in its users’ accounts, which could get a boost if the Fed raises the interest rate.

-“It’s gone from ‘we want to see where the revenue is going’ to wow that’s really strong'” Bhatt relays.
+“It’s gone from ‘we want to see where the revenue is going’ to ‘wow that’s really strong'” Bhatt relays.

 Robincorn